Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`"email"`: the "Mailbox" ABNF rule in :RFC:`5321` section 4.1.2.
     - :val:`"uri"`: a string instance is valid against this attribute if it is a valid URI according to :RFC:`3986`.
     - :val:`"iri"`: a string instance is valid against this attribute if it is a valid IRI according to :RFC:`3987`.

   - :field:`pattern`: String.
     This string SHOULD be a valid regular expression, according to the ECMA-262 regular expression dialect.
     A string instance is considered valid if the regular expression matches the instance successfully.
-Recall: regular expressions are not implicitly anchored.
+    The regular expression is not implicitly anchored, i.e., it can match the string at any position unless the expression contains a leading '^' or a trailing '$'.

 A complete example of a Property Definition is found in the appendix `Property Definition Example`_.

 Physical Units in Property Definitions